Narasimhan Jegadeesh and Sheridan Titman

 - Jennifer Bender

-Senior Managing Director, Global Equity Beta, State Street Global Advisors
+Senior Managing Director and Director of Research, Global Equity Beta Solutions Team, State Street Global Advisors

 - Kent Daniel